sebastianconcept/matter/README.md

 - Simplicity.
 No transactions, no persistance, just a big cache of Pharo objects.
 - Horizontably scalable by adding nodes to the shard.
 - No need to create and maintain schemas.
-- Serialization-deserialization using Fuel.
+- Homogeneously distributed data load.
-- Fast as a Dictionary.
+- Fast as a Dictionary can be.

 ## Ambition